-4.3.8 Updateable
+4.3.6 Updateable

-The Updateable interface is exposed via JavaScript by the same Viinex 3.3 objects which implement the Updateable HTTP interface described in section 3.17.2 and is the mapping of endpoint 2.5.34 Updateable.
+The Updateable interface is exposed via JavaScript by the same Viinex 3.0 objects which implement the Updateable HTTP interface described in section 3.21.2.
 The purpose of this interface is an abstraction for some object which can accept commands for state modification.
-The interface has one method and accepts one JS value as its argument.
+The interface has one method update() and accepts one JS value as its argument.
 The implementation may return a result from the update() method, that result is accessible by the calling script.